haru/redmine_plugin_boilerplate/README.md

 ## Usage

-To create a new Redmine plugin using redmine_boiler_plate, follow these steps:
+To create a new Redmine plugin using redmine_plugin_boilerplate, follow these steps:

 1. Open the redmine_boiler_plate repository on Github.
 2. Click on the `Use this template` button to create a new repository for your plugin.
 Make sure to name the repository according to the desired plugin name.